iot-gmbh/backend-json-model/README.md

 For each integration there is a .cds-file and a respective .js-implementation (see [/srv/msgraph-service](/srv/msgraph-service.cds) or [/srv/azure-devops](/srv/azure-devops.cds)).
 Thus each integration is encapsulated in an (OData)-service respectively.

+# Work-items

+Each unit of work is documented through a "work-item".
+A work-item allocates a duration of work, carried out by an employee to a project and thus to a customer.
+Work-items come from different sources: either your O365 calendar (=> MS Graph integration) or your Azure DevOps board (=> DevOps integration) or you create an entirely new work-item.

+Work-items from an integration will be shown as a proposal (expressed through dotted-lines) in the single-planning-calendar.
+When a user confirms them and allocates them to the project-hierarchy, a reference to the work-item and its allocation will be persisted.
+The CRUD-functionality for work-items (see [/srv/timetracking-service.cds](/srv/timetracking-service.cds)) is overwriting the standard-functionality.

 # Technical Explanations

 ## Databases